bigpicture-kr/ivete/README.md

 - `inference` - Inference method implemented in the previous step.
 - `api_name` - API prefix for web server.
 - `template_name` - The name of the web frontend template.
 The default value is `default`.
-It has only a simple input and output box.
+It has only a simple input and output box in `default` template.
 - `template_path` - The path where the web frontend template is located.
 If it is stored in `templates/{template_name}`, no need to specify this.

 ```python